 3. The One Leg Stand Test

 The one leg stand test checks to see if alcohol or drug use affected your balance.
 For this task, you would need to hold your foot approximately six inches off the ground and count or recite the alphabet until the officer tells you to stop.
 Getting the numbers or letters wrong, swaying, using your arms or legs, hopping or putting your foot down could all result in your being charged with a DUI.
-Nerves, lack of coordination or a pre-existing medical condition can all cause you to fail this sobriety test even if you are not drunk.
+Nerves, lack of coordination or a pre-existing medical condition can all cause you to fail this sobriety test even if you are not intoxicated.

 You Have the Right to Refuse Field Sobriety Tests in Louisiana

 Aside from knowing what a police officer will ask you to do, you should be aware of your rights concerning field sobriety tests.
 You do not get a choice which field sobriety test you will need to complete.
 The officer may ask you to do all or just some of them.
-Rather than risk an arrest for drinking and driving, you have the right to politely decline the test.
+Rather than risk arrest for drinking and driving, you have the right to politely decline the test.
 You may still be arrested for a DUI if the officer has any other evidence that you were driving under the influence of drugs or alcohol, but at least you did not take a test that could worsen your argument in a court of law.

 Under no circumstances can a police officer or state trooper force you to take a field sobriety test.
 If you were threatened or forced in any way, it is important to contact a criminal defense attorney right away to prevent yourself from facing the harsh consequences of a DUI conviction when your rights were violated.